kairon007/Noty/README.md

 # Noty
-Android App to keep track of Notes in Dropbox
+Android App to keep track of Notes in Dropbox.
+Key features is the synchronization between the app and all files in you Dropbox.

 # Todo
 Add caching to UI to not have to get meta data for every folder again Push Content aside when drawer is open
-Change Behaviour of Back-Button
 Add transitions
 Colapse ActionBar in Container to view more of note Consistent naming (Note, Node)
 Abstract fragments via Interfaces
+When removen a note, remove from file system as well

 # Efficiency
 Don't recursively troll the metadata to build your directory UI on startup.
 Instead, only get the directory the user is viewing, and do some caching so you don't have to ask constantly.